dletorey/rebuild/src/travel/europe/Turkiye/birthday-girl.md

 ## Birthday Party

-The whole day most folk we in and out of the pool and chilling on the terrace, I stayed in the lovely air conditioned living room of the villa.
+The whole day most folk were in and out of the pool and chilling on the terrace, I stayed in the lovely air conditioned living room of the villa.
 After a while I went for a walk to go get some different non-alcoholic beers that had been spotted in the town, before I left I asked if anyone would like an ice cream, 6 people said yes.

 I walked through the market, outside the villa, a man on the perfume stall tried to sell me some I said no and he said he really _liked my style_.
 At the bottom of the hill I found the non-alcoholic beers and filled my freezer-bag with beers and ice.
 On the way back I stopped at a shop closer to the villa to get some ice creams.
 I got 8 in total just in case someone changed their minds, they all went.